ArkoSammy12/creeper-healing/README.md

 ### Commands

 All of the mod's settings can also be modified in-game via commands.
 Access all of them via the `/creeper-healing` parent command.
-The config file also supports being reloaded in-game via `/creeper-healing settings reload` to avoid having to restart the server or world.
+The config file also supports being reloaded in-game via `/creeper-healing reload_config` to avoid having to restart the server or world.
 Note that all commands require operator permission.

 ## Configuration  File
 When the server or game is started, the mod will look for an existing `creeper-healing.toml` file for the config folder of your game.
 If it exists, it will read the values from there.
 If not, it will create a new config file in `/config/creeper-healing.toml`.
-You can then edit this file to configure the mod, and restart the server or game to apply the changes, or use the `/creeper-healing settings reload` in-game command.
+You can then edit this file to configure the mod, and restart the server or game to apply the changes, or use the `/creeper-healing reload_config` in-game command.

 The following is the default configuration file generated upon first mod initialization or whenever the mod fails to find the config file during server or world shutdown.